JihyongOh/XVFI/README.md

 * NVIDIA TITAN RTX GPU
 * Ubuntu 16.04 LTS

-Since there is "align_corners" option in "F.interpolate" or "nn.functional.grid_sample" in PyTorch1.7, we recommend you to follow our setting.
+Caution: since there is "align_corners" option in "F.interpolate" or "nn.functional.grid_sample" in PyTorch1.7, we recommend you to follow our setting.
-Especially, do not use under PyTorch1.4, which may leads degraded performance.
+Especially, do not use under PyTorch1.4, which may lead to yield a degraded performance.

 ## X4K1000FPS